floatyduck/floatyduck/README.md

 The Rules of Improv Coding
 ---
 1. Pull everything!
-2. Rules are for loosers
+2. Rules are for losers